joshmarlow/ai_kit-rs/README.md

 AI_Kit
 ======

-AI_Kit aims to be a single dependency for various clssic AI algorithms.
+AI_Kit aims to be a single dependency for various classic AI algorithms.

 Core project goals are: